Employee Stock Purchase Program

-If you happen to work for a company that offers an Employee Stock Purchase Program (ESPP), then just like a 401(k) match, your employer is basically offering you free money and you should do whatever you can do to max out your participation in the program.
+If you work for a company that offers an Employee Stock Purchase Program (ESPP), then just like a 401(k) match, your employer is basically offering you free money.
+You should do whatever you can do to max out your participation in the program.

 An Employee Stock Purchase Program (ESPP for short) is a way for you to purchase company stock at a discounted rate.
 ESPPs differ from company to company, so let me be clear that I’m writing about my own experience from the two ESPPs that I’ve been able to participate in, which happen to have been set up the exact same way.